- Starter

 Generate acknowledgment X12 and generic EDI formats can be configured to automatically generate an acknowledgment when reading the X12 and EDIFACT messages. |

-Convert EDI messages to a diffrent formats such as XML, JSON, Parquet or Avro Create a Flow that converts an EDI message to a different format without requiring mapping. |
+Convert EDI messages to any format Create ETL Flow that converts an EDI message to a different format without mapping. |

-Convert X12 message to XML or JSON file The X12 connector allows for rapid conversion of any X12 message to an XML or JSON file without the need for a full source-to-destination transformation |
+Rapid conversion to XML, JSON or CSV The X12 connector allows for rapid conversion of any X12 message to an XML, JSON or CSV without the need for a full source-to-destination transformation |

 Related case study